 How Media Coverage of Politics Can Ruin Your Business

-One of the um… interesting… things about the media coverage in America is the fixation on politics, especially the office ofthe President.
+One of the um… interesting… things about the media in America is their fixation on politics, especially the office of the President.

 Take big city newspapers for example.
-They reserve the front page almost exclusively for the President and a few celebrity politicians.
+They reserve the front page almost exclusively for the Chief Executive and a few celebrity politicians.